rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-deployment-brief.md

     Take note of how the CNC ports are connected to the switches.
 The reason for doing so is that each pair of ports (A0,A1 or A2,A3) are connected to a dedicated CNC chip.
 If you are not using all four ports on a controller, it is best to use one port from each pair (A0,A2) to ensure better I/O balance on the front end.

 ## Connecting the power cords and powering on the system

+!!!
+Danger "Electrical Safety"

+    - The 2U enclosure must be operated from a power supply input voltage range of 100–240 VAC, 50/60Hz.
+    - The 5U enclosure must be operated from a power supply input voltage range of 200–240 VAC, 50/60Hz.
+    - Provide a power source with electrical overload protection to meet the requirements in the technical specification.
+    - The enclosure must be grounded before applying power.

 Connect the power cable from each PCM on the enclosure rear panel to the power distibution unit as shown below: